Massachusetts State House

 The magnificent bas-relief memorial opposite the State House was sculpted by Augustus St Gaudens over nearly 13 years.
 It honors the...

-Named for one of the most important amendments to the US Constitution, this quintessential tavern has been an ever-popular haunt for...
+Named for one of the US Constitution's most important amendments – the one repealing Prohibition – this quintessential tavern has been...

 Zen Sushi Bar & Grill

 Affordable lunch specials make this a popular spot for State House staffers and other professional types.
 The minimalist decor and...